 Future of Manufacturing in Delaware

 The modernized Coastal Zone Act is spurring economic growth in Delaware as it removes the restrictions on the existing industrial sites sitting abandoned or underutilized.
-Redevelopment of these properties is now possible.
+The redevelopment of these properties is now possible.
 Delaware is both preparing and attracting a strong and skilled manufacturing workforce.
 Many Delaware manufacturers are working with Delaware Technical Community College’s workforce training department to develop future employees to handle the rigors of 21st-century advanced manufacturing.

 Manufacturing Workforce and Job Growth